fommil/fpmortals/manuscript/complete.md

     ...
   }
 ~~~~~~~~

-`ImmutableArray` is one of the oldest data types in scalaz and
-predates much of the typeclass hierarchy: providing only `Foldable`,
-`Zip`, and depending on contents, `Equal`.

 `Array` is unrivalled in terms of read performance and heap size.
 However, there is zero structural sharing when creating new arrays,